 Author: Shekhar Algundgi

-Consultant and faculty, ‘the other song: International Academy of Advanced Homoeopathy’
+Dr. Shekhar Algundgi, consultant and faculty, ‘the other song: International Academy of Advanced Homoeopathy’.

 To understand the expressions at various levels, we who use the Sensation Approach have classified the symptoms into various levels.
 Why do we need to do this?
 If we are to see the example above itself, the symptoms go from apparently the superficial level to a deeper level, which forms the core of the individual.
 So it is a great advantage to the physician who now knows how to get the patient to the deepest possible level for that individual.
 This then when expressed at the core levels is the true expression and helps characterize the individual, helping his complaint to be differentiated from a person with a similar complaint.
 As stated by Hahnemann in aphorism 153 of Organon of Medicine ‘… in order to find among these an artificial morbific agent corresponding by similarity to the disease to be cured, the more striking, singular, uncommon and peculiar (characteristic) signs and symptoms of the case of disease are chiefly and solely to be kept in view; for it is more particularly these that very similar ones in the list of symptoms of the selected medicine must correspond to, in order to constitute it the most suitable for effecting a cure.’

 Let us go through what the levels of experience are:

 The first level is the experience of a situation as just

 The experience of a situation at this level ends with the naming or classifying of a situation or person or thing.

 In medicine this would equate to making a diagnosis like: “This is asthma” or “This is a case of depression”.

 At a somewhat deeper level one can experience a situation as a set of facts (Level 2).
 For example, with a computer, one can experience it as a series of facts such as features, specifications, price, manufacturer, etc.